estelle/flexbox/draft/04_flex_examples.md

 ![Calendar created with flexbox](img/4/05_calendar.png)

 With clean, semantic HTML we create an accessible calendar.
-The class is the day of the week for the first day of the month:
+The class is the day of the week that is the first day of the month:

 	<article class="calendar thursday">
 	<h1>December 2016</h1>